-If spousal support is at issue, the spouse seeking support can learn a lot about the other party’s financial situation through social media.
-Did he just buy a new vehicle or is he looking at a property?
+If spousal support is at issue, the spouse seeking support can learn much about the other party’s financial situation through social media.
+Did he buy a new vehicle, or is he looking at a property?
 The payor spouse might check into the relationship status of the former spouse.
 Does it indicate a third party is now responsible for maintenance and support?
 And what about that third party?
 Is there evidence of infidelity?

-In many states, adultery is not grounds for divorce, but in Ohio adultery is a basis for divorce although marital transgressions are not generally considered in determining alimony or property division.
+In many states, adultery is not grounds for divorce, but in Ohio, adultery is a basis for divorce.
+However, marital transgressions are not generally considered in determining alimony or property division.

 Facebook was used in one unusual divorce case last year in Brooklyn, N.Y. when a judge permitted a woman to serve her husband with divorce papers via the social media site.
 The husband refused to make himself available to be served and his wife had no way of officially becoming single.
 He had left four years earlier and only communicated with his spouse via Facebook or by calling her on his prepaid cell phone.
-She did not know where he lived and the post office, cell phone company, and the Department of Motor Vehicles had no address for the elusive husband.
+She did not know where he lived; the post office, cell phone company, and the Department of Motor Vehicles had no address for the elusive husband.

-Ohio divorce laws can be complex and you may need an experienced Canton divorce lawyer to help you sort out your rights, especially those involving custody issues.
-Financial arrangements will also have to be made, your spouse’s net worth will have to be determined, and other details must be resolved to assure that you will get a fair settlement.
-After all the papers are signed is not the time to discover that you are going to have a difficult time making ends meet in the future because your divorce agreement is not an equitable one.
+Ohio divorce laws can be complex, and you may need an experienced Canton divorce lawyer to help you sort out your rights, especially those involving custody issues.
+Financial arrangements will also have to be made, your spouse’s net worth will have to be determined, and other details must be resolved to ensure you will get a fair settlement.
+After all the papers are signed is not the time to discover that you will have difficulty making ends meet in the future because your divorce agreement is not equitable.

-If you are planning for a divorce or have been served divorce papers, please call us for a free consultation to discuss your case with an experienced divorce attorney.
-We make ourselves available at all times including weekends, evenings, and holidays.
+If you are planning for a divorce or have been served divorce papers, please call us for a free consultation to discuss your case with an experienced Cleveland divorce attorney.
+We make ourselves available at all times, including weekends, evenings, and holidays.